Dana Ortiz – Executive Director

 I came to this vocation in a bit of an odd manner – through a variety of professional experiences that have enriched my life tremendously.
 I have enjoyed a career in chemistry working in a few different industries, including, pharmaceutical development, project management, agricultural metabolism, and winemaking.
 What was God doing when He called me to this position?
 I may have been slow to listen and heed his call, but He is persistent!

 I have been blessed to have worked with the homeless population over the past 25 years as a volunteer, including working early on with my sweetheart/ husband in a family shelter in San Jose, California before we moved to Lawrence.
 We moved from the San Francisco Bay Area 17 years ago for Leo to get his Ph.D. at KU.
 We fell in love with Lawrence and decided to raise our girls here.
 Leo teaches American History at Baker University.
-Leo and I are the very proud parents of two amazing daughters, Emily and Jamie who both attend Lawrence High School and embrace all that life has to offer as teenagers, including orchestra, soccer, youth group at First Christian Church and service through work days, mission trips, service at link and of course Lawrence Family Promise!
-It was a full family decision through prayer that led me to leave my position at Aptuit Pharmaceutical Company in September, 2011 and join Lawrence Family Promise.
+Leo and I are the very proud parents of two amazing daughters, Emily and Jamie.
+Emily attends Simpson College and Jamie attends Lawrence High School.
+Both girls embrace all that life has to offer, including playing in their school orchestras, soccer, service, and a love of travel.
+It was a full family decision through prayer that led me to leave my position at Aptuit Pharmaceutical Company in September, 2011 and join Family Promise of Lawrence.

 The best things in my life are my faith, my family, friends and travel.
 I love to read, the study of scripture, music, exercise and backpacking and hiking, especially in the mountains.
 Leo and I joke that we fell in love while I was eating his trail dust on trips in the Sierra, and by working alongside homeless families in San Jose.
 And so this job is a bit of a full circle for us!